openfisca/openfisca-doc/source/simulate/profile-simulation.md

 3.02s call     tests/formulas/irpp_prets_participatifs.yaml::
 ```

 Terrific!
-We now know that the first test in `tests/formulas/irpp_prets_participatifs.yaml` is fairly slow.
+We now know that the first test in `tests/formulas/irpp_prets_participatifs.yaml` is the slowest, compared to the others.

 ## Generate the flame graph